azuredevcollege/trainingdays/day3/challenges/01-challenge-cosmosdb.md

 The problem here is, that we are querying for a property that is not indexed **and** the query itself is a _cross-partition_ query.
 Azure Cosmos DB needs to fan-out the query to all physical partitions of the database.
 If you have a lot of data in the collection (e.g. 100GB), the cost for such a query will be a lot more expensive, because the amount of physical partitions will grow depending on how much data is stored in a container and thus the number of queries that need to be managed under the hood by the db engine.

-Let's add the partition key to the query (means: Cosmos DB knows exactly where to send the query to).
+Let's add the partition key to the query (means: Cosmos DB knows exactly to which physical partition to send the query to.).

 ```SQL
 SELECT * FROM c where c.firstName = "Franklin" and c.customerId = "0012D555-C7DE-4C4B-B4A4-2E8A6B8E1161"